eSuminski/Task-Manager/docs/SRS.md

 - Add, edit, and delete tasks
 - View tasks in a list or board format
 - Persist tasks using VS Code workspace storage
-- Optional: Synchronize tasks with an MCP server

 ### 2.3 User Classes and Characteristics
 - **End User**: Uses the extension to manage tasks